‘Ladies Of London’ Marissa Hermer Denies Spreading Rumors About Caroline Stanbury

-Did Marissa Hermer actually spread rumors that Caroline Stanbury was moving to Dubai in order to hide from legal troubles stemming from the closing of her business, Gift Library?
+Did Marissa Hermer actually spread rumors that Caroline Stanbury was moving to Dubai to hide from legal troubles stemming from the closing of her business, Gift Library?
 On the latest Ladies of London episode that aired on Tuesday night, Caroline made that claim after her friend, Luke Henderson, told her that there were people gossiping about the motive behind her move to Dubai.
 Caroline immediately denied that she was moving to escape any legal issues and placed the blame of rumors speculating otherwise on Marissa.

 As the episode aired, Marissa took to Twitter to deny Caroline’s accusation.
 In one tweet, Marissa pointed out that she was too preoccupied with very serious matters going on in her life at that time to have the time to start rumors about Caroline.